npm/rfcs/accepted/0000-registry-spec.md

     ```bash
     # the name may be specified
     npm install forked@registry:https://internal.local#forked
-    # but is not required
+    # but is not required, as with other specifier types
     npm install registry:https://internal.local#name-optional@2.x
     ```